 I have been very happy with the response to this tea.
 Knowing that we are actively helping people makes every single day brighter.

-After a request from a customer, due to a Cinnamon allergy, we have crafted a second variant on this tea which replaces the Cinnamon with Turmeric – which is one of my favorite roots.
-Lovely taste, and packed with goodness, including anti-inflammatory properties.
+After a request from a customer, due to a Cinnamon allergy, we have created a second variation of this tea which replaces the Cinnamon with Turmeric – which is one of my favorite roots.
+Lovely taste, and packed with goodness

 Now for the basics: